anwarmamat/cmsc330summer19-public/p5/README.md

 Introduction
 ------------
-Tony Stark, a genius and master engineer who received his education at MIT, is best known under the alias Iron Man.
-Stark built the Iron Man suit for his protection and went on to run his father's company, where he continues to improve his super suit.

 You have been hired to work for Stark Industries!

 Recently, Stark has been feeling skeptical of his suit's software.
 Fearing for his safety, he decides to rewrite his code from C to Rust.
 Rust is a type-safe language with no garbage collector where the developer does not have to worry about managing memory.
 The proper amount of memory is promised to be allocated for you and objects are also deallocated for you too.
 Typically unmanaged code has performance gains but is vulnerable to security risks such as buffer overflows where attackers can steal data or modify memory, as would happen in C if the code isn't managed properly.
 However, in Rust, we can write fast/efficient unmanaged code AND be memory safe!